warpdesign/react-explorer/README.md

 npm run dist-win
 ```

+## Localization

+React-Explorer is fully localized using `.json` files.
+Right now, English and French are available.

+Adding a new language to React-Explorer is easy: simply duplicate one of the file found in [src/locale/lang](https://github.com/warpdesign/react-explorer/tree/master/src/locale/lang) directory.

+The new file should have the name `code.json` where code is a valid language code, for example: `ja.json` to add support for Japanese.

 ## How to develop a new Plugin

 React-Explorer has been written so that it can easily be extended using plugins.